 The Fractured series may have come to a close, but John Mulvaney’s not done with his engaging profiles of bands in their creative milieu — this time across the Irish Sea with British doom metal crew Solstice.

 My second feature for Bandcamp Daily and one I still can’t believe I was commissioned to write — but that is the point of the site, to surface and celebrate smaller genres and scenes, no matter how far from the mainstream they might be.
+(Also, the overlap with that other article on Belfast music was inadvertent.)

 There isn’t much of a narrative to this, it’s just Hart and his observations on life, etc. But it makes one long for a world where we could still get his take on things.